ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * When relying on wildcard patterns and complex patterns, the Administrator and the AS do not need to know exact group names for requesting and issuing an Access Token, respectively (see {{getting-access}}).
 In turn, the Group Manager can effectively take the final decision about the name to assign to an OSCORE group, upon its creation (see {{collection-resource-post}}).

-* The Administrator may have established a secure communication association with the Group Manager based on a first Access Token T1, and then created an OSCORE group G. Following the invalidation of T1 (e.g., due to expiration) and the establishment of a new secure communication association with the Group Manager based on a new Access Token T2, the Administrator can seamlessly perform authorized operations on the previously created group G.

 # Getting Access to the Group Manager # {#getting-access}

 All communications between the involved entities rely on the CoAP protocol and MUST be secured.